 - Advance the students’ understanding of the academic research process

 First, second and third-place prizes will be awarded every year in each of these two areas:

 - Science, Engineering & Math

-2018 is the second year of the prize.
+2019 is the third year of the prize.

 The Norma J. Lang Prize for Undergraduate Information Research is funded by a bequest from the late UC Davis Professor Emerita of Botany, Norma J. Lang.

 - Arts, Humanities & Social Sciences: first prize, $1000; second prize, $750; third prize, $500

 - Science, Engineering & Math: first prize, $1000; second prize, $750; third prize $500

 - Creative Works, including, but not limited to, an art installation, software program, musical composition, film or video, special project, etc.